loc36-svc/svc1/README.md

 #### Response:

-	Service 1 should ordinarily return HTTP response code 200, and if any other code is returned.
-A fatal error should be assumed to have happened.
+	Service 1 should ordinarily return HTTP response code 200, but if any other code is returned, a fatal error should be assumed to have happened.

 	If the HTTP response code is 200, a JSON data would also be provided:

 		{
-			"responseCode": "State updated successfully! ",
+			"response": "State updated successfully! ",
-			"response": "a"
+			"responseCode": "a"
 		}

 	This JSON data provides the response of the service request.